dell/ansible-powermax/docs/Product Guide.md

 Synopsis
 --------

-Gathers the list of specified PowerMax/VMAX Storage System entities, such as the list of registered arrays, storage groups, hosts, host groups, storage groups, storage resource pools, port groups, masking views, array health status, alerts and metro DR environments, etc.
+Gathers the list of specified PowerMax/VMAX storage system entities, such as the list of registered arrays, storage groups, hosts, host groups, storage groups, storage resource pools, port groups, masking views, array health status, alerts and metro DR environments, so on.

 Parameters
 ----------